-Mission: Avodah Dance is a New York City based non-profit 501(c) (3) modern dance company that has at the core of its mission the idea of a Jewish and universal value, Tikkun Olam, literally to “repair the world.”
+Mission: Avodah Dance is a New York City based non-profit 501(c) (3) modern dance company that has at the core of its mission the idea of a Jewish and universal value, Tikkun Olam, which means to “repair the world.”
 Using dance as a tool for social change, Avodah Dance brings the art of dance to diverse populations with the goal of uplifting individuals and building community.
-Avodah Dance offers residencies, workshops, and performances in...
+Avodah Dance offers residencies, workshops, and performances in women’s...

 Dance is not limited to a certain style or technique.Dance is the birthright of all human beings.
 If you can breathe, you can dance!

 Musician: Newman Taylor Baker